qbicsoftware/research-data-management/docs/index.md

 the [data manager](https://rdm.qbic.uni-tuebingen.de/login) platform early on in your research!

 ## What's new?

+### Excel spreadsheets now supported for measurements
 <div style="font-size: smaller; color: rgba(122,122,122,1)">September 4th, 2024 </div>

-- Sample metadata: the term `Organism ID` has been renamed to `Biological Replicate` to match its purpose of use.
 - Measurements can now be registered and updated directly [with XLSX spreadsheets](measurement/measurement_introduction.md).
 TSV is still supported.
+- Sample metadata: the term `Organism ID` has been renamed to `Biological Replicate` to match its purpose of use.
 - The data manager is now connected to the [TIB terminology service](https://terminology.tib.eu).
   The queried ontologies are restricted to life science specific ones.
 You miss one?
 Please let us know and submit